 Sometimes a book can really change your outlook and your perception of your opportunities.
 In 2002, I was working at Home Depot, assisting a friend in starting a painting company.
-Additionally, I was going to college full time.
+Additionally, I was going to college full-time.
 I had some extra time on my hands lol.
 I had also just bought my first rental property.
 During this time, I went to a multi-level marketing event.
 They were selling a website portal where you could purchase groceries online.
 This was well before the time of Amazon.
 The business model was to have each subscriber pay a monthly or yearly fee, like Costco or Sams Club.
-Consequently, the subscriber would have the ability to purchase items online for delivery like paper towels, soap and other household items.
+Consequently, the subscriber would have the ability to purchase items online for delivery like paper towels, soap, and other household items.

-One of the guys at the event gave me two books: Rich Dad, Poor Dad by Robert Kiyosaki and Cash Flow Quadrant by Robert Kiyosaki .
+One of the guys at the event gave me two books: Rich Dad, Poor Dad by Robert Kiyosaki and Cash Flow Quadrant by Robert Kiyosaki.
 Are you looking for a book that will help you take the LEAP?
 These are probably my top two books that tweaked my mind!
 Start your business today!

 Cash Flow Quadrant: If You’ve Never Read It, You Must

-The “quadrant” is broken up into 4 parts: E (employee), S (subcontractor), B (business owner) and I (investor).
-The premises behind the whole book is that if you’re an employee, you trade your time for money.
+The “quadrant” is broken up into 4 parts: E (employee), S (subcontractor), B (business owner), and I (investor).
+The premise behind the whole book is that if you’re an employee, you trade your time for money.
 A Subcontractor (meaning a trade job – Lawyer, Doctor, Painter, Carpenter, etc.) you’re trading your time for money, but there is no real way to scale this.
 For example, if you are a doctor and you don’t show up, you make no money, because you have no billable hours.
 At the time I was painting houses so it really resonated with me to say, “Hugo, the only way that you can make money, is if you show up and paint this guy’s living room”.
 That, I understood.
-It changed they way I started to think.
+It changed the way I started to think.

-If you are a business owner you are still working in the business and on the business and have to be there to managed that process.
+If you are a business owner you are still working in the business and on the business and have to be there to manage that process.
 But you can scale, grow and make more money.